CyTube/cytu.be-policies/terms-of-use.md

     channel are of legal age to view such content.
 Distribution of child pornography is strictly prohibited and will be reported to the relevant authorities.
+  * Sexualizing content involving minors, even if that content is otherwise legal, is prohibited.
+For example, channels in which users watch (legal) videos of children and make sexual remarks about those children are not allowed.
   * Content must not attempt to circumvent the privacy or security measures of any user's web browser.
 Please see the [security policy](security.md) for details.